Dean177/reason-standard/docs/Contributing.md

 - Optimize a function
 - Suggest a new function by [creating an issue](https://github.com/Dean177/Standard/issues/new).

-If you'd like to contribute but don't know where to start, [open an issue](https://github.com/Dean177/reason-standard/issues/new) with your thoughts or reach out on [Twitter](https://twitter.com/Dean177) or by [email](mailto:deanmerchant@gmail.com).
+If you'd like to contribute but don't know where to start [open an issue](https://github.com/Dean177/reason-standard/issues/new) with your thoughts or reach out on [Twitter](https://twitter.com/Dean177) or by [email](mailto:deanmerchant@gmail.com).